 In 2018, homelessness became a bigger concern in Alameda and as a result, deficiencies in the City's regulatory documents became apparent.
 The AMC definition of "emergency shelter" is in need of updating.
 Furthermore, the AMC only permits emergency shelters on fewer than five properties in the entire City.
-The City of Alameda has a single emergency shelter on leased property on Clement Street, which is one of the five properties described above.
-The current shelter is in need of major improvements, and the shelter is in danger of losing its lease at the current site.
+The City of Alameda has a single emergency shelter on leased property, which is one of the five properties described above.
+The current shelter is in need of major improvements.